sw-code/sw-code.github.io/_posts/2024-05-11-coroutines-and-deadlocks.md

 ```

 That's it.
 By introducing the Virtual Thread Dispatcher context and applying it, we transformed our blocking code into responsive, non-blocking code.
+For a detailed example that illustrates both the problem and the solution, check out our project on GitHub: [Example Project](https://github.com/sw-code/swcode-samples/tree/main/virtual-threads/deadlocks).

 # Conclusion